Tiananmen: When China shifted from solidarity to stability

 In the ensuing years, the Chinese government has scrubbed virtually all mentions of the protests from textbooks, the media and the internet.
 Meaningful political reform seems unlikely as today’s leader, President Xi Jinping, tightens his hold on power.
 And a commitment to transparency and accountability still seems a distant possibility.
 Only when that happens, though, will most Chinese learn the truth.

-Jones, an instructor in international journalism at Claremont McKenna College, was an AP correspondent in Tokyo, Paris and New York from 1982-1997.
+Jones, an instructor in international journalism at Claremont McKenna College, was an AP correspondent in Tokyo, Paris and New York from 1982 to 1997.